-The U.S. government continues strenuously to urge the two countries to renew a bilateral dialogue that last took place during the summer of 2001.
-New Delhi refuses to engage such dialogue until it is satisfied that Pakistan has ended all militant infiltration into its Jammu and Kashmir state.
-A "hand of friendship" offer by the Indian Prime Minister in April 2003 led to the restoration of full diplomatic relations in July, but surging separatist violence in September contributed to an exchange of sharp rhetoric between Pakistani and Indian leaders at the United Nations, and cast further doubt on the latest peace effort.

-However, an October confidence-building initiative may get Pakistan and India back on track toward improved relations.
-A November cease-fire and progress on transportation-related negotiations appear to be creating a positive atmosphere for the expected attendance of Indian PM Vajpayee at a scheduled summit meeting of the South Asian Association for Regional Cooperation (SAARC) in Islamabad in January 2004.
+The U.S. government continued strenuously to urge the two countries to renew bilateral dialogue.
+New Delhi refused to engage such dialogue until it became satisfied that Pakistan has ended all militant infiltration into its Jammu and Kashmir state.
+A "hand of friendship" offer by the Indian Prime Minister in April 2003 led to the restoration of full diplomatic relations in July, but surging separatist violence in September contributed to an exchange of sharp rhetoric between Pakistani and Indian leaders at the United Nations, casting doubt on the latest peace effort.
+However, an October confidence-building initiative got Pakistan and India back on track toward improved relations, and a November cease-fire was initiated after a proposal by Pakistani PM Jamali.
+In December, President Musharraf suggested that Pakistan might be willing to "set aside" its long-standing demand for a plebiscite in Kashmir, a proposal welcomed by the United States, but called a "disastrous shift" in policy by Pakistani opposition parties.